-Urea’s role within the skin is to maintain a healthy moisture balance; keeping it soft, supple, and youthful, bringing much-needed relief to dry skin.
+Urea’s role within the skin is to maintain a healthy moisture balance; bringing much-needed relief to dry skin and keeping it soft, supple, and youthful.

-A healthy skin will typically contain 28 micrograms of urea per square centimeter.
-A dehydrated, dry skin can see a reduction of as much as 50%, and in those with eczema as much as 80%.
+Healthy skin typically contains 28 micrograms of urea per square centimeter.
+Those with dehydrated and dry skin can see an improvement in their symptoms of as much as 50%, and in those with eczema, as much as 80%.
 There is evidence to suggest that urea helps treat ichthyosis, dermatitis, psoriasis, xerosis, and even nail fungus.

-To conclude, it helps to regulate the cell cycle, encouraging natural desquamation or exfoliation, enhancing your barrier function, whilst regulating the good micro-flora that resides on your skin to keep your protective acid mantle intact.
+To conclude, it helps to regulate the cell cycle; encouraging natural desquamation or exfoliation, enhancing your barrier function, and regulating the good micro-flora that reside on your skin to keep your protective acid mantle intact.

 “Urea appears to be a highly-active small molecule regulator of genes that impact keratinocyte differentiation, lipid synthesis and antimicrobial peptide production, together leading to improved permeability barrier function and likely antimicrobial defense as well.”
 (1)

-Dry skin is a result of lack of oil and water in the outer layer of skin the epidermis.
-Skin becomes scaly, cracked and itchy.
+Dry skin results from a lack of oil and water in the outer layer of skin, the epidermis.
+Skin becomes scaly, cracked, and itchy.

 Moisture is normally retained in the stratum corneum by a surface film of oils (sebum), broken-down skin cells, and natural water-holding substances.
-Urea is one of the water-holding substances, the others are lactic and amino acids.
+Urea is one of these water-holding substances, the others being lactic and amino acids.

 We know reduced levels of urea leads to a lower water-binding capacity within the skin, which in turn leads to roughness, tightness, flaking, and irritation.

-Research has also found a link between severe dry skin conditions such as ichthyosis, psoriasis, and eczema; they could be a result of drastically reduced amounts of urea in the stratum corneum.
+Research has also found a link between severe dry skin conditions – such as ichthyosis, psoriasis, and eczema – and drastically reduced amounts of urea in the stratum corneum.

-This means that urea has an amazing ability to hold on to water molecules, keeping our skin moist.
-It also has anti-itch properties.
+Meaning “water-loving”, this property gives urea its amazing ability to hold onto water molecules, keeping our skin moist.

 On a molecular level, urea modifies the structure of amino chains and polypeptides within the skin, which is important for helping to moisturise our delicate tissues.

-Research has found a direct correlation between water content and the amino acid content of our skin – basically, the more dehydrated and dry the skin is, the lower its share of dissolved amino acids.
+Research has found a direct correlation between our skin’s water content and its levels of amino acids.
+Basically, the more dehydrated and dry the skin is, the lower its share of dissolved amino acids.